-PL/pgSQL's execution model
+PL/pgSQL's "create" time and execution model

 What does creating or replacing a subprogram do?